Linux Mint Shell Scripting Quick Start

-The Linux Tutorial Shows You Step-by-Step How-to Getting-Started Making and Running a Bash Shell Script for Linux Mint 17.3 Rosa GNU/Linux.
+You are Welcome!
+The Tutorial Shows You Step-by-Step How to Getting-Started Making and Running a Bash Shell Script for Linux Mint 17.3 Rosa GNU/Linux.

 The Key to Bash Shell Scripts is the ability to enter Multiple Commands and process the results from each command, even possibly passing the results of one

 command to another.
 The Bash Shell allows you to Chain Commands together into a single step.